Gradient and Spin Echo Pulse Sequences#

 Simplified Gradient echo pulse sequence

-The gradient-echo pulse sequence exhibits \(T_2^*\) contrast, which is explained below
+The gradient-echo pulse sequence exhibits \(T_2^*\) contrast.

 \[S_{GE} \propto M_0 \exp(-TE/T_2^*)\]